Fairground organ: Operation

 Early organs were designed to be compact and operated by an unskilled person or mechanically.
 These were played via an integral pinned barrel requiring no human input apart from changing the number of the tune being played.
 These had a fixed repertoire and, if it was desired to change the tunes, a complete new pinned barrel was required.
 To offer a more flexible choice of repertoire, a system of robust interchangeable perforated cardboard book music was patented first by Parisian manufacturers Gavioli.
 Their system became widely regarded as commercially advantageous and other manufacturers followed suit.
 Book music offered a cheaper and more readily updated alternative to barrel music.
 Also used by many manufacturers including Gavioli was operation via paper music roll.
 These rolls were more compact and cheaper to manufacture than book music.
 Technically, they were more susceptible to poor handling but all systems experienced their own types of characteristic wear and tear during repeated playing.
-Both "book" and "roll" systems were manufactured with different operating actions which read the music via air pressure, under suction, or mechanically.
+Both "book" and "roll" systems were manufactured with different operating actions.
+"Keyed" instruments read the music mechanically with a lever dropping into the slot in the music.
+"Keyless" instruments use air pressure or suction.
+The music book is specific to one system or the other (the slots in keyed instruments need to be slightly wider, and, for the note to sound at the required time, the slot needs to start slightly earlier).
 To extend longevity, mechanically read cardboard book music was typically strengthened with an application of shellac.
 Music rolls were typically fortified via the use of robust moisture-resisting paper stocks.

 All the functions of the organ are (apart from the smallest organs) operated automatically from the music media.
 Larger instruments contain automatic organ stop register control and additional control tracks for operating percussion instruments, lighting effect and automaton figures.